parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-750-real-scale.md

 <!------------ INTRO ------------>
 <div id="INTRO" class="tab-pane fade in active" markdown="1">

+# Contents

-We have grouped in this page a few more elaborate examples:
+We have grouped in this page a few more elaborate examples :

 * a `multi-ping` example that in particular deals with a variable number of nodes, and runs ping beween each couple of nodes.